Daferia/walk-haven-scroll/README.md

 &nbsp;

 # Features

-The main feature I think is the Gallery and the layout used.
++ The main feature I think is the Gallery and the layout used.

-## Future Features
-I plan to continue to add more features as I learn new technologies through out the course.
-I plan to add a Google Maps API so that the End user can easily navigate to the park at a click of a button.
++ One page scrolling with 3 sections making it feel as a 3 page website.
++ Contact form with video

 ### Navigation Bar